Ramonta-Lee/react-tetris-starter-files/README.md

 # React Tetris - Starter files

+Enjoyed working on this classic game, utilizing this tutorial, and working with grids/matrices

 This is the starter files for the React-Tetris tutorial, you will find:

 1. The background (from Unsplash, Clemen Vrankar).